-The overall deadline for the implementation of Renewable Energy Directive as adapted for the Contracting Parties expired on 1 January 2014.
-11 The progress in the implementation of Renewable Energy Directive is uneven in the Energy Community.
+The overall deadline for the implementation of Directive 2009/28/EC as adapted for the Contracting Parties expired on 1 January 2014.11 The progress in the implementation of Renewable Energy Directive is irregular in the Energy Community.

 The Contracting Parties acknowledged the benefits of renewable energy for environmental protection, reducing the energy dependencies and contributing to the security of energy supplies.
-However, the delays in closing the legal and regulatory gaps in transposition and implementation revealed renewable energy is not widely embraced as one of the solution to sustainable development, jobs growth and mitigating the climate change impact.
-This is mainly due to the paradigm (and mentality) shift required to address the changes in legislation and regulations, administrative procedures of the institutions in charge or to the market and system design and operation.
+However, the delays in closing the legal and regulatory gaps and in implementation revealed renewable energy is not widely embraced as one of the solution to sustainable development, jobs growth and mitigating the climate change impact.
+This is mainly due to the paradigm (and mentality) shift renewable energy technologies require to address the legislation and regulations, administrative procedures of the institutions in charge or to market and system operation.

 The cost of technologies have dropped significantly in the last years therefore, the concerns on impact in end-users energy consumers prices are not longer valid due to significant cost-effective potential mainly in wind and solar12 in all the Contracting Parties of the Energy Community.
-Despite the important potential of hydropower and biomass, the current national hydro development plans and practices of biomass utilisation have to undergo major sustainability assessments at the Energy Community level.
+Despite the important potential of hydropower and biomass the current national hydro development plans and practices of biomass utilisation have to undergo major sustainability assessments at the Energy Community level.